How Is Parkinson's Disease Treated?

 - Difficulty swallowing

-Dopamine agonists are less effective on the motor symptoms of PD but have a lower rate of causing dyskinesia, although they have other side effects.
-MAO-B inhibitors are less effective than levodopa or dopamine agonists, however they have fewer side effects.
-Choice of therapy should be customized to the individual patient with an understanding of the risks and benefits of each class of medication and stage of disease progression.4
+Dopamine agonists are less effective on the motor symptoms of PD.
+However, they have a lower rate of causing dyskinesia.
+MAO-B inhibitors are less effective than levodopa or dopamine agonists, but they have fewer side effects.
+Treatment should be customized to each person based on the risks and benefits of the specific drug and stage of disease progression.4

-In addition to medication, physical therapy can help with muscle cramps, and regular exercise and stretching are beneficial to strengthen muscles and maintain flexibility.
-Assistive devices such as walkers or canes may be helpful.
+Along with medicine, physical therapy can help with muscle cramps.
+Regular exercise and stretching also help strengthen muscles and maintain flexibility.
+Assistive devices such as walkers or canes may be helpful.4

-For some patients whose symptoms are not adequately controlled with medication, surgery to implant a device that provides deep brain stimulation (through electrical impulses) may be an option.
-As with medication, this surgery does not cure or change the course of the disease progression, but it may help with the symptoms of PD.2
+Surgery to implant a device that provides deep brain stimulation (through electrical impulses) may be an option for some people whose symptoms are not well controlled with medicine.
+This surgery does not cure or change the course of the disease progression, but it may help with the symptoms of PD.2

 Treating the non-motor symptoms of Parkinson’s disease

-Besides the motor symptoms, PD can cause a number of non-motor symptoms that affect other brain and body functions, such as:
+Besides the motor symptoms, PD can cause a number of non-motor symptoms that affect other brain and body functions, such as:1,3

 - Gastrointestinal issues, such as constipation